fukata/network-latest-posts/readme.txt

 Tested up to: 3.4.1
 Stable tag: 3.1

-This plugin allows you to pull all the recent posts from the blogs in your WordPress network and display them in your main site (or internal sites) using shortcodes or widgets.
+This plugin allows you to pull all the recent posts from the blogs in your WordPress network and display them in your main site (or internal sites)

 == Description ==